AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ## Multiple Publish Regions {#multiple-regions}

-A user with the **Business Owner** role can configure prod and staging environments to include up to two additional publish regions in addition to the primary region.
+A user with the **Business Owner** role can configure prod and staging environments to include up to three additional publish regions in addition to the primary region.
 Additional publish regions can improve availability.

+>[!TIP]
+>
+>You can use the [Cloud Manager API](https://developer.adobe.com/experience-cloud/cloud-manager/guides/api-usage/creating-programs-and-environments/#creating-aem-cloud-service-environments) to query a current list of available regions.

 ### Adding Multiple Publish Regions to a New Environment {#add-regions}